 Injections may be used to administer corticosteroids, hyaluronic acid, anti-inflammatory compounds, or platelet rich plasma.
 These treatments are most commonly used in horses with osteoarthritis, but may also be used to treat infections and other joint diseases.

-While generally safe, there are some risks associated with injectable medications.
+While generally safe, there are some risks associated with intra-articular injections.
 These treatments can also be expensive and need to be repeated regularly to continue to work.

 In addition to injectable therapies, there are many options to maintain joint health.
 Supplements, oral medications, exercise modifications, dietary strategies, topical treatments and bodywork are some of the modalities used to address joint issues in horses.